akando42/next-map/README.md

 [X] Auto Start and Stop Audio
 [ ] Generate new Site Map every builds.
 [ ] Mobile and iPAD CSS for Video page.
-[ ] Typing out Text animation.
+[ ] Generate Voice Over Video from 1 image and the text [ ] Typing out Text animation.

 ## FUN